pszer/Logic/README.md

 **\_\_load\_\_() MUST return a pointer to the components struct specification you just made**

 'include/comp.h' is pre-included for you.
+Component struct definition is in this header file.
 For custom rendering capabilities you must put
 ```
 #include <SDL2/SDL.h>
 #include "tex.h"
 ```
 in your component file.
+Look at the SDL2 wiki to see how to render with an SDL_Renderer* and textures.